How to apply for a job in Germany

 The cover letter

 Your cover letter should state your specific interest in the position you are applying for and why you are qualified for it.
 The letter should be straightforward and not include a lot of diplomatic wording.
 Remember, most employers receive many applications a day so appreciate brevity.
-Even though this doesn't sound very poetical, it is common to start a cover letter the phrase, "Hiermit bewerbe ich mich als .."
+Even though this doesn't sound very poetic, it is common to start a cover letter the phrase, "Hiermit bewerbe ich mich als .."
 (I hereby apply as ..).

 Make a clear statement on why you are the right person for the position.
-Avoid general platitudes like, "I always wanted to work in your industry, and am impressed by the good reputation your company has obtained in its segment."
+Avoid general platitudes like, "I always wanted to work in your industry, and am impressed by the good reputation your company has obtained in its sector."
 Keep focussed and try to make yourself stand out with something original.